How Do You Induce Lactation if You’re Not Pregnant?

 Milk production will be nonexistent at first (unless she had a prior breastfeeding experience), and then start out slowly, a few drops hopefully, but the goal will be to gradually increase it in time through physical techniques like frequent breast stimulation, the baby breastfeeding at the breast, and supplementation with hormone inducers, herbs, and foods.

 Is lactation possible if you’re never been pregnant, or you aren’t pregnant and trying to lactate?

 Yes, it is totally possible!
 With the right strategy, support, and techniques, it is totally achievable.
-My advice for any mother trying to induce lactation is to understand the process, educate herself on what to expect, get proper support through a lactation consultant, support through other mothers with a similar experience, a La Leche League Leader, and her health team.
+My advice for any mother trying to induce lactation is to understand the process, educate herself on what to expect, get proper support through a lactation counselor like me, support through other mothers with a similar experience, a La Leche League Leader, and her health team.
 It’s important to avoid false expectations, have an open mind going into the process, and allow the mother to give it her very best!

 She can start by preparing her breasts and body prior to the baby’s arrival into her life, and continue to introduce the baby to the breast to make milk once the baby arrives.
 Refer to the Newman-Goldfarb protocol for specific steps.